 From readers actually.
 You know, those people who buy and read books, to the end.
 By the way, in my book, a sentence usually starts with a capital letter.

-As you can see, my little selection of terribly bad reviews were actually quite fun.
-So, if you get a bad one star book review, don’t get upset, and definitely do not respond to them.
+As you can see, my little selection of terribly bad reviews was actually quite fun.
+So, if you get a bad one-star book review, don’t get upset, and definitely, do not respond to them.

 Just have a laugh, or a quick little cry, and be thankful that someone went to the trouble of writing a review about your book.

 One last important note about one-star book reviews.

 Without fail, they are almost always posted on ebooks that are perma-free or have been part of a free book giveaway, especially on Kindle.

 So if you would prefer to attract fewer bad reviews, perhaps avoid giving your books away for free too often.